-At Pictet Group level, we aim to reduce the most significant negative impacts of our investments and we do have an exclusion policy in place with regards to controversial weapons and thermal coal extraction applicable to all portfolios under discretionary portfolio management.
+At the Pictet Group level, we aim to reduce the most significant negative impacts of our investments and have an exclusion policy in place with regards to controversial weapons and thermal coal extraction and power generation applicable to all portfolios under discretionary portfolio management.

 Furthermore, we address principal adverse impacts on the environment and society through active ownership activities, including voting and engagement.
-In 2023, at Pictet Wealth Management, we voted at 109 Annual General Meetings (AGMs) and supported 25 management & shareholder resolutions adressing a broad range of ESG issues related to principal adverse impacts including, greenhouse gas emissions and climate change, biodiversity loss and deforestation, water and waste management, social and employee matters such as gender and ethnic diversity, freedom of association, and human rights.
+In 2024, at Pictet Wealth Management, we voted at 104 Annual General Meetings (AGMs) on a total of 1,813 resolutions.
+Of these we voted at least once against management recommendations 60% of the time.
+Pictet Wealth Management addressed a broad range of ESG issues related to principal adverse impacts including greenhouse gas emissions and climate change, biodiversity loss and deforestation, water and waste management, social and employee matters such as gender and ethnic diversity, freedom of association and human rights.

 Finally, we engage issuers on material ESG factors and encourage them to address those effectively over the short, medium and long term.
-As part of our approach we rolled out in 2022 a Pictet Group Engagement Framework focusing on a number of themes including climate change mitigation, biodiversity and water and longtermism.
-During the course of 2023, our Pictet Wealth Management equity and credit analysts initiated engagement cases with 14 companies.
+As part of our approach, in 2022 we rolled out a Group Engagement Framework focusing on a number of themes including climate change mitigation, water and nutrition.
+During the course of 2024, our Pictet Wealth Management equity and credit analysts initiated engagement cases with 27 companies and 10 external fund managers.

-With regards to our discretionary portfolio management activities, we do actively consider PAIs only in our SFDR Article 8 responsible investing solutions:
+With regards to our discretionary portfolio management activities, we actively consider PAIs in our Responsible Investing solutions (Article 8 under the EU's SFDR):

-When investing directly in securities (equity and fixed income) we use a combination of approaches to consider and, where possible, mitigate material adverse impacts of our investments on society and the environment.
-The degree and the way these impacts are considered depend on factors such as the investment strategy, the specific context of the investment that is causing the adverse impact, or the availability of reliable data.
+- When investing directly in securities (equity and fixed income) we use a combination of approaches to consider and, where possible, mitigate material adverse impacts of our investments on society and the environment.
+The degree and the way these impacts are considered depend on factors such as the investment strategy, the specific context of the investment that is causing the adverse impact and the availability of reliable data.
 As a starting point, we identify and mitigate principal adverse impacts through the application of our Responsible Investing exclusion framework.

-When investing in funds, we do consider PAI by ensuring that the majority of funds selected meets SFDR Article 8 or 9 requirements and do themselves consider PAI.
+- When investing in funds, we consider PAI by ensuring that the majority of funds selected meets SFDR Article 8 or 9 requirements and do themselves consider PAI.
 Such information about whether or not a fund considers PAI is collected directly from the fund managers (through the European ESG template (EET), which is the industry standard used by fund managers to exchange information electronically about the ESG characteristics of their funds).
 This complements the comprehensive ESG due diligence we apply to assess fund managers.
 The questionnaire includes both firm- and fund-level questions.
 The completed questionnaires are assessed and scored on four pillars (Management Firm commitment to ESG, Investment Process, Active Ownership, Monitoring and Reporting).
 Each fund is ranked with a score from 1 (ESG Laggard) to 5 (ESG Leader).
-This structured and robust approach offers us a strong foundation to integrate further criteria around climate based on the identified best practices and as managers increasingly transition their strategies.
+This structured and robust approach provides a foundation upon which to integrate further criteria around climate based on the identified best practices and as managers increasingly transition their strategies.